psfoley/openfl/docs/tutorial.docker.rst

 bash

-3. In the aggregator container shell, build the initial weights files providing the global model initialization that will be sent from the aggregaator out to all collaborators.
+3. In the aggregator container shell, build the initial weights files providing the global model initialization that will be sent from the aggregator out to all collaborators.

 .. code-block:: console